Duet3D/wiki-content/Duet3D_hardware/Accessories/Magnetic_Encoder.md

 ## Specification

-* 14 Bit On-Axis Magnetic Rotary Sensor
+* 14 Bit On-Axis Magnetic Rotary Sensor: AS5047D or AS5047P^1^
-* Maximum sensor RPM supported 14500 ^1^
+* Maximum sensor RPM supported 14500 ^2^
 * Supplied with a 4mm thick, 6mm diameter magnet
 * SPI output for communication with a Duet 3 Expansion 1HCL controller (supplied with a 150mm ribbon cable for this purpose)
 * 3.3V operation - compatible with the Duet 3 Expansion 1HCL controller (Can be modified for 5V operation for other applications.
 * Maximum ambient temperature: 85°C

+^1^ AS5047D/P sensors are interchangeable in this application.
-^1^ Max system RPM possible depends on the Duet 3 Expansion 1HCL controller closed loop speed and the maximum motor RPM
+^2^ Max system RPM possible depends on the Duet 3 Expansion 1HCL controller closed loop speed and the maximum motor RPM

 ## Supported hardware